Almo96/Paramutations_TEs/Validation/2022_08_08_Validation_8_Linkage_Disequilibrium.md

 ![](2022_08_08_Validation_8_Linkage_Disequilibrium_files/figure-gfm/unnamed-chunk-4-1.png)<!-- -->

-In the 4 graphs above the theoretical value is described by the coloured line, while the grey lines represent the 100 simulated populations for each of the 4 values of c.
+In the 4 graphs above the theoretical value is described by the colored line, while the grey lines represent the 100 simulated populations for each of the 4 values of c.